cdai/minios/README.md

-# minios
+# MiniOS
-A mini operating system kernel
+A Mini Operating System kernel implementation, just for fun :)